pranay793/Women-Beauty/README.md

 Download the Project from my git hub link

-To Show Product
+To Show Product and dynamic part for Run Json server

-Run Json server
+Please follow the below steps to run my json

-Open- New Terminal - Type - npx json-server --watch db.json --port 3000
+Open- New Terminal - Type - Below code npx json-server --watch db.json --port 3000